iExecBlockchainComputing/iexec-node/docker/server-master/README.md

 Please refer to the [administrator guide](../../doc/xwhep-admin-guide.odt).

 # Network
-You must set two varialbes in the _xwconfigure.values_ file:
+You must set two variables in the _xwconfigure.values_ file:
 - XWSERVER : the IP address or resolved name of the server;
 - CERTCN : should be equal to XWSERVER.
 Please refer to [opensll documentation](https://www.openssl.org).

+Default is "xwserver".

 ## Docker-compose
 If you want to use [our docker compose deployement](../deployment/), you should: